 For those highly interested . . . . . .

-27th Annual National Bobwhite Technical Committee Meeting August 2nd-5th, 2021 Hosted by : Arkansas Game and Fish Commission Thank you for your patience while we worked through a range of issues to figure this year’s event out.
-We will be offering a hybrid meeting, but virtual participation will...bringbackbobwhites.org
+27th Annual National Bobwhite Technical Committee Meeting August 2nd-5th, 2021 Hosted by : Arkansas Game and Fish Commission Due to popular demand: Early deadline extended to July 12, 2021.
+We will be offering a hybrid meeting, but virtual participation will be limited to the plenary, awards...bringbackbobwhites.org

 Tell me about it.It’s disheartening when you got somebody doing it the “right way” or at least best they can, and they still struggle to keep good numbers.